Source of funding

-The project does not focus on a single management system.
-The plant/pest ecosystems dealt with are treated using a multi-method approach to design true integrated pest management methodology that will be developed for key systems with transferability to other similar systems, thereby having a large impact.
+The project is implemented by a consorium of 22 partners, including research institutes, associations, and small and medium-sized companies from 10 countries.
+The plant/pest ecosystems dealt with are treated using a multi-method approach to design an integrated pest management methodology that will be developed for key systems with transferability to other similar systems, thus achieving maximum impact.

 The effectiveness of the solutions developed by the project will be assessed and validated, and the solutions will be transferred through co-innovative research and demonstrations (e.g. large-scale field trials and workshops for inspection services for the uptake of diagnostic tools), ensuring that they are in line with the needs and capacities of end users.

 To achieve the project’s overall goal, work has been structured into the following work package (WP) activities:

 - Evaluation of pest management challenges and opportunities (WP1)